-Golf is changing.
+Golf (and golf fitness)is changing.
 No doubt about it.
 Watch the coverage on television, look at the world rankings, listen to players interviews, or read what they say in the papers.
 Nothing gets more talk in golfing circles currently than distance.
 Top players are hitting the ball further, and courses are getting longer.

 First Tiger Woods, and then Rory MCIlroy, now the majority of top players whether it be amateur or professional have altered their approach towards achieving optimum performance.
 The swing used for the long game in golf is a power activity.
 There is a reason why some players can swing the driver over 120 mph, and carry the ball over 300 yards consistently.
 This does not happen by fluke or accident.

 Golf Fitness and Club Head Speed

 Genetics absolutely play a part in power based activities.
 There are some people who with all the training in the world will never achieve this level of power.
 There are others who will achieve it with little training.
 The vast majority of people however lie somewhere in the middle.
 This is good news as it means that intelligent training can harvest huge results.
 This is where strength and conditioning or physical preparation comes into play.

 Everybody who plays golf loves hitting a big drive, and everybody wants to hit it further more often.
 If you are a professional, hitting the ball further is a huge asset in terms of earning more money, or winning golf tournaments.
 For amateurs, you are looking at a lower handicap, and more enjoyment.
 Anybody who wants to argue this point, I highly recommend you check out Mark Broadie’s excellent book “Every Shot Counts”.